kbysiec/vscode-search-everywhere/README.md

 * `searchEverywhere.shouldSearchSelection`

-Ability to decide wheather selection in active editor is put in search.
+Ability to decide whether selection in the active editor is put in the search.
 Default value: `true`

 ## Release Notes